Mojo-Numerics-and-Algorithms-group/NuMojo/README.md

 * Arrange, transpose, shape, to_numpy, and print basic implementations
 * All single SIMD input operations from Standard Math: trig(except atan2) and hyperbolic trig, etc.
 * Getting and setting from slices.
-## Setup
-* Copy the text from all of the files in NDArray into files with the same names as the sources into a folder named NDArray
-* see [Introduction](https://github.com/MadAlex1997/Mojo-Arrays/blob/main/Introduction.ipynb) for basics on how to use NDArray in its current state.